Local

 The old and new buildings of Sacramento’s City Hall stand downtown on July 12, 2018.
 Sacramento Bee file

-Sacramento plans to cut 46 filled positions and slash nearly 100 vacancies to balance its $1.7 billion budget, according to the budget proposal released Wednesday.
-The plan could result in layoffs at City Hall for the first time in more than a decade.
+The Sacramento City Council could cut 46 filled positions and slash nearly 100 vacant jobs to balance a $1.7 billion budget, according to a proposal released Wednesday.
+A round of layoffs could hit City Hall for the first time in more than a decade.

-Not all of the 46 employees in the cut positions would get pink slips.
-Some employees would be shifted into a different position, according to the city.
-The city is also contemplating cutting about 100 vacant positions.
+Not all the 46 employees in the cut positions would get pink slips.
+Some employees could be transferred to different roles, according to the city.
+The city is also contemplating axing more than 94 vacant jobs.

 No police officers and firefighters would be laid off, according to the budget.